 - NOW TV – 5/10 (as a combined price)

 Best for deals

-I’m yet to see any money off Netflix, though you can sometimes get free passes via other purchases (eg TalkTalk and Vodafone).
+I’m yet to see any money off Netflix, though you can sometimes get free passes via other purchases (eg with a new mobile phone contract).
 You can also choose different prices packages which let you choose how many users can log in at the same time.
 This allows you to share with family and friends and split the costs.
 See my cash hack to saving through sharing for more info.

-Amazon Prime is available at a discounted price from time to time, and I’ll list these on my Amazon deals page when they happen.
-However there is a trick to get six months free, then three years for half price.
-We actually had six months on my account and then six months on Becky’s, meaning we’ve had the full Prime service for a year!
+Amazon Prime is available at a discounted price from time to time, and I’ll list these on my Amazon deals page when they happen, though this is a lot rarer than it used to be.

 Scores out of 10 for available deals

 - Amazon Prime – 4/10

 My top choice is via a smart TV.
 Our new Samsung was a game changer as it had app for all three.
 No more wires!

 If you don’t have one of these then there are a few different options.
 In the summer I wrote about how to make your TV smart, listing the pros and cons of devices such as the Roku, Now TV stick, Amazon Fire and Chromecast.
 If you are watching all three, you’ll want to go for the Roku.